freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 - Here's an example: `INSERT INTO table_name(column_1, column_2) VALUES(value_1, value_2), (value_1, value_2);`
 - You previously used `INSERT INTO character_actions(character_id, action_id) VALUES(7, 1), (7, 2), (7, 3);`
 - Try `INSERT INTO character_actions(character_id, action_id) VALUES(6, 1), (6, 2), (6, 3);`
+- Or, enter the above command and use the correct ID's
 - Enter `psql --username=freecodecamp dbname=mario_database` into the terminal to log in if you aren't already

 ## 1570.
 Insert Bowser Actions